-This Emergency Bypass feature is still available in iOS 15, but the update gives you a lot more options in customizing your Focus modes, including Do Not Disturb, now a subcategory of Focus.
+Starting with iOS 15, you have a lot more options in customizing your Focus modes, including Do Not Disturb, now a subcategory of Focus.

 Go to Settings > Focus and tap any of the categories, like Do Not Disturb, Driving, or Sleep.
 Under Allowed Notifications, you can choose settings separately for People and Apps.

 Tap People and you can find the old option for passing through calls, now under Also Allow as Calls From.
-Tap that menu to switch between Favorites and options like Everyone (a little self-defeating?), No One, only people in your contacts, or Groups.
+Tap that menu to switch between Favorites and options like Everybody (a little self-defeating?), Favorites, only people in your contacts, or Groups.
 You can also opt to allow repeated calls or not—otherwise, calls will only be passed through more than three minutes apart for selected people.

 But Allowed Notifications also lets you add individual people by tapping the Add Person + button.
 This setting affects both calls and notifications.
 This is parallel to but managed entirely separate from the Emergency Bypass option above.

 What are the differences between Emergency Bypass and Allowed Notifications > Allowed People?

 - Calls: Emergency Bypass can be set just for calls; Allowed People can’t be limited to just calls.

 - Texts: Likewise Emergency Bypass can be set just for texts; Allowed People cannot.